Sazerac4/zig-meets-c/projects/stm32l476_nucleo/blinky_freertos/README.md

         . = ALIGN(8);
     } >RAM
     ```

+    3. Remove `READONLY` from all sections (6.14.1 Update).
+For example, change: `.ARM (READONLY) :` to `.ARM: `
+    4. (Optional) Rename the file to prevent STM32CubeMX from regenerating it each time you update your settings.
+In this example, use a lowercase name: `stm32l476xx_flash.ld`.

 5. **Create a `main.zig` file** with a custom entry point, such as `zigEntrypoint`.
 6. **Call the `zigEntrypoint` function** from the `main` function located in the `Core/Src/main.c` file.